 When our pupils attend off-site activities, including day and residential visits, we will check that effective safeguarding/child protection arrangements are in place.
-There will also be a risk assessment independently undertaken by the school.
+There will also be a risk assessment independently undertaken by a member of the SLT within the school.
 Unless there are exceptional circumstances a member of staff would be expected to accompany any child attending an off-site activity.